Trivivium/devops-2k20/report/REPORT.md

 Docker Swarm as that would provision a new container.

-The group solved this by moving the data files and transaction logs to a mounted Docker volume as described in the offical documentation for the image.
+The group solved this by moving the data files and transaction logs to a mounted Docker volume as described in the official documentation for the image.
 The key learning here is the importance of knowing how the database data is persisted, and options available to handle this.